g-r-a-n-t/serial-vision/README.md

 After manually processing each picture, we combined the data into one set containing 3200 images.
 This was plenty enough to meet our needs.

 ### Design
-We used the Python library Keres, to implement our training model.
-Keras is a high level API for ML development that makes working with neural networks much easier.
-Seeing as our model is fairly standard, this was perfect for us.
+We used the Python library Keres, to help define and train our model.
+Keras is a high level API for ML development.
+Tensorflow was used by Keras to build and train our model in the background.
+The result of training was then converted to a CoreML file and added to our iOS project.

-... more here
+The feature learning section of our model consists of two consecutive `Conv2D` layers, each with kernel sizes of 3, followed by a `MaxPooling2D` layer with a dropout rate of .25.
+The classification section consists of a `Flatten` layer, a `Dense` layer with a dropout rate of .5, and a `Softmax` classifier.
+We used ReLU for our activation function.
+We chose this model because it had been used by others successfully to classify characters.

 ### Performance

-The model was trained on 2400 images and validated on 800 images with a batch size of 128 over 6 epochs.
-Training time take under a minute and the result accuracy is consistently 98+% accurate.
+The model was trained on 2400 images and validated on 800 images with a batch size of 128 inputs over 6 epochs.
+Training time takes under a minute and the accuracy is consistently above 98% on test data.

 ![Performance](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/performance.png)

+The performance of this model is equally as good on devices.
+Given that the characters are reasonably clear, the model will often predict with very high confidence the correct value.

 ## Analysis
 - what was learned